Canon G1 X Mark III vs Panasonic GX85

 - Less disturbing: Has an electronic shutter option for completely silent shooting.

 - More flexible: Takes interchangeable lenses and can thus be used with specialty optics.

 - Longer lasting: Gets more shots (290 versus 200) out of a single battery charge.

 - More heavily discounted: Has been on the market for longer (launched in April 2016).

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the G1X Mark III or the GX85.
+In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the G1X Mark III or the GX85.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.